adobe/aquarium-bait/README.md

 image-build`.
 You need to create security groups which will allow the ssh and winrm connections tagged as `Class:image-build-ssh` and `Class:image-build-winrm`.
 You will need to create the IAM role with admin access to AWS EC2 permissions and receive the `key_id` and `secret_key` for it.
-Also to build child images you need to obtain the Account ID - it's easy to find in AWS console top right user account menu.
+Also to build child images you can use "self" or obtain the Account ID to lookup the same account for the images - it's easy to find in AWS console top right user account menu.

 The enterprise networks could be quite restricted - so please make sure you have a connection to the instances with those security groups from internal network (prefferable) or from public